danyx23/danyx23.github.io/_posts/2020-12-23-what-i-wish-i-knew-when-learning-fsharp.md

 Just like with null values you have to deal with exceptions anyhow and some people argue that therefore exceptions should be used for all error cases.
 Others argue that Result should be preferred, maybe even trying to wrap all third party exceptions and using Result pretty much the only way of handling error cases.
 It seems that most real world solutions fall somewhere in between, dealing with third party exceptions while preferring Result for their own application code.

-### Modules vs member functions

-Another slightly confusing issue is that for several common topics like String there exist both member functions that are called on concrete instances but also an F# module for this type.
-The member function approach is the one that is used in C#, the module approach is additionally available in F#.
-This means that if you want to replace a value in a string you can either do `"Teststring".Length` or you can use `String.length "Teststring"`.
-The functionality is different between the two, e.g. replace only exists as a member function, map only in the module.
-Just another little oddity that is good to be aware of.

 ### Scripts

 F# code can either be created as F# projects organized by one or more .fsproj files that are compiled into one library/executable each or an F# script file (usually given the file extension .fsx instead of .fs) can be compiled and executed in one go in scripting mode.
 For scripting mode there were some large changes with .NET core 5 that came out in late 2020 that radically improved how third party libraries can be referenced and since then it is a lot nicer to use.
 There are still occasional issues with editor support in script files though.

 F# also has a repl that in dotnet core since 3.0 is started with `dotnet fsi`.
 It can also be used interactively from most browsers so that you can select a bunch of source code and send it to the repl to evaluate and the repl session will retain state until reset.

-## Community

-The [F# Foundation website](https://fsharp.org/) is a good starting point to learn more about the various parts of the language etc. The F# Foundation manages various web properties and among others the fsharp github organisation.

-Don Syme [@dsyme](https://twitter.com/dsyme) is the primary creator of the language and has worked on it since the precursors of F# in the late 90ies at Microsoft (F# grew out of the desire to have an ML language for the .NET Platform that was not yet released at the time - you can find out more about the history [here](https://fsharp.org/history/hopl-final/hopl-fsharp.pdf)).
-At Microsoft there are a few more people working on F# and Visual F# (the Visual Studio integration), the most visible of whom is probably Philip Carter [@_cartermp](https://twitter.com/_cartermp).

-Over the last 8 years or so the .NET Framework became cross platform with .NET Core and F# could be used outside of Visual Studio and also targeting Javascript.
-In this development, Krzysztof Cieślak [@k_cieslak](https://twitter.com/k_cieslak) was very important as the author of the VS Code extension Ionide, as was Steffen Forkmann [@sforkmann](https://twitter.com/sforkmann) who created Paket, a Nuget package manager that uses lockfiles and avoids problems the official Nuget manager has.

-Alfonso Garcia-Caro [@alfonsogcnunez](https://twitter.com/alfonsogcnunez) is the creator of Fable, the Javascript backend for F#.
-Isaac Abraham [@isaac_abraham](https://twitter.com/isaac_abraham) is the author of "[Get Programming with F#](https://www.manning.com/books/get-programming-with-f-sharp)" which I heard good things about and one of the initiators of the SAFE stack (the preconfigured template for F# on .NET Core on the server and F# using Fable on the Frontend for a full stack F# experience).

-Scott Wlaschin [@ScottWlaschin](https://twitter.com/ScottWlaschin) is the author of the wonderful F# learning resource [FSharpForFunAndProfit](https://fsharpforfunandprofit.com/) and the very nice general Domain Driven Design book "[Domain Modeling Made Functional](https://pragprog.com/titles/swdddf/domain-modeling-made-functional/)".

-Sergey Tihon [@sergey_tihon](https://twitter.com/sergey_tihon) runs [F# Weekly](https://sergeytihon.com/category/f-weekly/), a great resource to keep up to date with developments in the F# world.

-Zaid Ajaj [@zaid_ajaj](https://twitter.com/zaid_ajaj) is the author of numerous projects in the Falbe universe and [the Elmish Book](https://zaid-ajaj.github.io/the-elmish-book/#/), a great, free resource that explains Fable, the Elmish state management library and so forth including tips on creating larger applications and workflows.

-There are of course many more people who work on the F# ecosystem or talk and write about it and I could never list them all - but the above list is a small overview of some key people in the ecosystem that you might want to follow on twitter.

-The F# community is overall very welcoming and friendly.
-As often with small niche communities that are close to another, more mainstream ecosystem, there is some occasional frustration, e.g. about F# not receiving more support from Microsoft.
-The reddit channel F# is apparently frequented by a few strange people, so you may prefer to stick to the [F# slack](https://fsharp.org/guides/slack/) or [Forums](https://forums.fsharp.org/).

-F# is a topic at many FP friendly conferences but there are also two F# specific conferences: [Open FSharp](https://www.openfsharp.org/) and [Fable Conf](https://fable.io/fableconf/#home).

 ## Into the future